SomersetEV/ElectricLeyland255/Dashboard/README.md

 Nextion 7 inch display.

-Data gathered from canbus using Arduino Due and CANBUS transciever.
+Screen is fed data using an Arduino Due and CANBUS transciever.

 For GPS use NEO-6M gps module.
+(Not tested working)